kaosnews/Coomer-cli/README.md

    pip install -r requirements.txt
    ```

+## Cookies

+Some websites may require cookies for access.
+You can provide your cookies in two ways:

+1. **Using a cookies.txt file:**
+  - Export your cookies to a `cookies.txt` file (using browser extensions like "Get cookies.txt" or "Cookie Quick Manager")
+  - Place the file in the project directory
+  - The tool will automatically detect and use it

+2. **Directly via command line:**
+  - Copy the cookie string from your browser's dev tools
+  - Pass it using the `-ck` or `--cookies` option

 ## Usage

 Run the CLI tool by specifying the URL of the profile you wish to download media from along with the desired options.
 If no arguments are provided, the script will display the help message explaining all options.